-LO no. On successful completion of the named award, students will be able to: Module Code/s 5 Demonstrate the personal learning and skills of enquiry required to develop an independent approach to learning whilst understanding the limits of their knowledge and how this may influence analyses and interpretations based on that knowledge in the workplace.
+Cogn Cognitive and Intellectual skills LO no. On successful completion of the named award, students will be able to: Module Code/s 5 Demonstrate the personal learning and skills of enquiry required to develop an independent approach to learning whilst understanding the limits of their knowledge and how this may influence analyses and interpretations based on that knowledge in the workplace.
 FDLI2001, FDLI2002 6 Analyse and critically evaluate concepts, theory and policy in the application to education practices.
 FDLI2003, FDLE2003 7 Understand the implications of their work with learners and apply appropriate actions in accordance with values and prescribed practices.
 FDLI1002 FDLI2002

-LO no. On successful completion of the named award, students will be able to: Module Code/s 8 Identify contextual and individual differences that impact on learners such those centred around beliefs and values or defined by society and economic, political and historical factors.
+Skills Skills and capabilities related to employability LO no. On successful completion of the named award, students will be able to: Module Code/s 8 Identify contextual and individual differences that impact on learners such those centred around beliefs and values or defined by society and economic, political and historical factors.
 As a consequence both respect and empower individuals.
 FDLI1003, FDLE2002 9 Apply successfully a range of knowledge and skills directly related to learning within the degree programme, including beyond the context in which they were first studied and so propose solutions to problems.
 FDLE2003 10 Identify how learner's motivations impact on their behaviours and so suggest strategies that could be used to support learning.
 FDLE2001 11 Demonstrate how assessment, evaluation and planning are integral to effective learning and support equity, diversity and inclusion.
 FDLI2003